-Connect the CPU fan's cable connector to the CPU fan connector (J9) on the system board.
-The chassis fan connector (J12) is used to connect an additional cooling fan.
+The chassis fan connector (JII) and 2nd fan connector (JIO) are used to connect cooling fans.
 The cooling fans will provide adequate airflow throughout the chassis to prevent overheating the CPU and system board components.

-2.6.7 Wake-On-LAN Connector
+2.6.8 Wake-On-LAN Connector

 Your LAN card package should include a cable.
-Connect one end of the cable to the wakeup header on the card and the other end to location J7 on the system board.
+Connect one end of the cable to the wakeup header on the card and the other end to location J6 on the system board.
 The network will detect Magic Packet and assert a wakeup signal to power-up the system.
 Refer to the add-in card's manual for details.
 Note: Your LAN card must support the remote wake up function.